 This is where Attack Of The Lederhosen Zombies shines – goopy, faucet-spout gore.
 Like a good midnight movie does, kills are mostly exaggerated and comical.
 Walkers aren’t just decapitated, but seesawed in half by Steve landing on a pre-wedged abdominal snowboard.
 Or tapped like a keg and run over with a snowblower.
 Or impaled with crossed ski poles and left dangling (by the head) after almost falling through a hole (stopped by the poles).
 Frankly, things are a bit plodding until Hartl goes full apocalypse status – only then does a fight for survival find horror comedics by way of gruesome corpse-defacing slaughter.

-While patient go-go gore fans will be rewarded later on, true chiller fans may have trouble wading through the early goofs of Attack Of The Lederhosen Zombies.
-Steve and Josh are two brotastic boarder dudes, but most characters feel like they’re struggling through an English accent to get lines out.
+While patient go-go gore fans will be rewarded later on, true chiller fans may have trouble wading through the early goofs Attack Of The Lederhosen Zombies embraces.
+Steve and Josh are two brotastic boarder dudes, but characters feel like they’re struggling through an English accent to get lines out.
 Actually, come to think of it, most characters feel trapped in Hartl’s early establishing material, forced to goof around in Rita’s bar (Margarete Tiesel plays the namesake bartender) until zombies start attacking.
-Certain characters find redemption – mostly Rita, Steve and Branka – while others never shed their Hot-Tub-Time-Machine-extra skin.
+Certain arcs find redemption – mostly Rita, Steve and Branka – while others never shed their Hot-Tub-Time-Machine-extra skin.

 Zombie mentalities are also hit and miss, as Hartl and co-writer Armin Prediger play around with slow-movers and meta humor.
 Josh notches one of the film’s funnier moments when he calls a cousin for help, but instead of asking for an escape plan, poses questions on how to defeat zombies.
 There’s talk about how Romero types are easier to handle, but fast-movers are trouble – it’s all very Dead Snow 2 tongue-in-cheek.
 Seems goofy, but not in comparison to other scenes that reveal Hartl’s zombies are hypnotized by music.
 This lets Steve and Branka do a waltz in between swaying zombies who should be ripping their limbs off.
 Silly, and quite frankly, a bit lame – but can you really hate a zombie movie with re-animated deer?